-When it comes to tracking down the best vertical mouse for you in 2020, we're here to help – minimise stress to muscles and tendons, and lower the risk of having issues such as RSI and carpal tunnel syndrome, with one of these fine gadgets.
+When it comes to tracking down the best vertical mouse for you in 2021 we're here to help.
+The best vertical mice can help minimise stress to muscles and tendons, and lower the risk of having issues such as RSI and carpal tunnel syndrome.

 If you want our advice, don't wait it until you're actually suffering to upgrade to one of the best vertical mouse models for Mac or Windows.
 Your hands will feel the benefit of the ergonomic design and natural, relaxed position (with the thumb up) right from the off.